Humanity & Inclusion in Bolivia

 Our Current Work

-Humanity & Inclusion’s team in Bolivia is composed of 12 national staff, 1 expatriate and a country director.
+Humanity & Inclusion’s team in Bolivia is composed of 12 national staff and one expatriate.
 The team works diligently to:

 - Promote socio-economic inclusion